-The third experiment shows the relationship between the number of inputs allowed in symmetry detection, wirelength reduction, and runtime.
+of inputs allowed in symmetry detection, wirelength reduction, and runtime.
 Since our symmetry detection method is most efficient with small number of inputs, this relationship represents the trade-off between performance and runtime.
-The results indicate that the longer the rewiring program runs, the better the reduction will be.
+Empirical results shown in Table 6 indicate that the longer the rewiring program runs, the better the reduction will be.
 However, most improvement occurs with small number of inputs and can be achieved quickly.
-Given half the runtime of the placer, about 4% wirelength reduction can be achieved.
-The results of the experiment are shown in Table 6.
+Given half the runtime of the placer, over 4% wirelength reduction can be achieved.